 1. Visit the Boris Denev Art Gallery

-2. Admire the Church of Sv.
-Petar and Pavel
+2. Admire the Church of Sveti Petar and Pavel

 3. Drink coffee at Shekerdzinitsa

-This is a great little café in the old market filled with traditional furniture.
-The atmosphere is very interesting and it is one of the best places to get Turkish coffee prepared the right way — in a miniature copper pot that is run across a basin of heated sand.
-It just tastes better!
+This is a quirky little café in the old market filled with antique Bulgarian furniture.
+Shekerdzinitsa is the best place in town to get Turkish coffee prepared the right way — in a miniature copper pot that is run across a basin of heated sand.

 4. Visit Preobrazhenski Monastery